ClaudiuHurdugaci/LegalBoundaries/README.md

 We exclude legal tactics that do not specifically pertain to biodiversity laws, such as censorship on government scientists or use of national security and anti-terrorism laws to crack down on environmental advocates.

 ---
-Attempts at weakening environmental laws are often easier to detect and to understand than attempts at strenghtening environmental laws but we record strengthening changes as well.
-Possibly strengthening changes may include the opposite of the above mentionned tactics (e.g. giving priority to biodiversity, increasing funding, etc) or include more complex policy mechanisms such as biodiversity offsetting or payment for ecosystem services.
+Attempts at weakening environmental laws are often easier to detect and to understand than attempts at strengthening environmental laws but we record strengthening changes as well.
+Possibly strengthening changes may include the opposite of the above mentioned tactics (e.g. giving priority to biodiversity, increasing funding, etc.) or include more complex policy mechanisms such as biodiversity offsetting or payment for ecosystem services.